-In accordance with Hertfordshire Steps, Pupils who display more challenging behaviour mayhave plans put in place to empower staff to better support the child's needs.
+In accordance with Therapeutic Thinking, pupils who display more challenging behaviour may have plans put in place to empower staff to better support the child's needs.

 - Roots and Fruits The therapeutic view which is nurtured through Hertfordshire Steps shows that the experiences a person has influences their feelings and therefore their behaviour.
-The Roots and Fruits tool is a way for staff to evaluate the experiences and feelings of an individual so that we can ensure we are providing positive experiences to create positive feelings which will then be reflected in the individual's behaviour. - Anxiety Mapping By tracking staff, location, activity, peers, days etc. against the Pupil'sanxiety we can better manage the anxiety based feelings that create difficult and dangerous or otherwise challenging antisocial behaviours.
+The Roots and Fruits tool is a way for staff to evaluate the experiences and feelings of an individual so that we can ensure we are providing positive experiences to create positive feelings which will then be reflected in the individual's behaviour. - Anxiety Mapping By tracking staff, location, activity, peers, days etc. against the Pupil's anxiety we can better manage the anxiety based feelings that create difficult and dangerous or otherwise challenging antisocial behaviours.
 By completing a variety of anxiety maps we can then cross reference these to identify multiple high anxieties such as a certain adult, who is leading an activity at a certain time meaning it is likely that these 3 rises will result in the Pupil being unable to cope.
 Anxiety mapping is a tool used over time to collect information to be analysed to understand the feelings and experiences effecting the child or young person.
-The aim is to predict escalation and prevent it throughdifferentiation or support. - Risk Reduction Plan A Risk Reduction Plan is written based on anxiety triggers as identified in the Anxiety Map.
-The Risk Reduction is a list of strategies to detail the way that all staff consistently work with an individual Pupil.
-For full details of requirements for developing a Risk Reduction Plan, please see section 7 of the Reducing the need for Restrictive PhysicalIntervention Policy. - Safety and Support Plan The safety and support plan is a voluntary tool that the schools may use to engage a child and their parents/carers to identify any concerns or aspects of vulnerability and agree on support strategies that can be put into place to minimise any potential risk to the child /young person or others.
-A Safety and Support Plan may be usedalongside or in place of a Risk Reduction Plan. - Risk Assessment Management Plan (RAMP) The RAMP is Hertfordshire County Council's process for school/colleges for identifying and managing risk arising from a child's harmfulsexualised behaviour.
+The aim is to predict escalation and prevent it through adaptation or support. - Risk Reduction Plan A Risk Reduction Plan is written based on anxiety triggers as identified in the Anxiety Map.
+The Risk Reduction is a list of strategies to detail the way that all staff consistently work with an individual Pupil. - Safety and Support Plan The safety and support plan is a voluntary tool that the schools may use to engage a child and their parents/carers to identify any concerns or aspects of vulnerability and agree on support strategies that can be put into place to minimise any potential risk to the child /young person or others.
+A Safety and Support Plan may be used alongside or in place of a Risk Reduction Plan. - Risk Assessment Management Plan (RAMP) The RAMP is Hertfordshire County Council's process for school/colleges for identifying and managing risk arising from a child's harmful sexualised behaviour.

-Advice will be sought from external agencies such as the Hertfordshire Steps County Leads, Child Protection School Liaison Officers (CPSLO) or PALMS etc. where necessary to assist with putting in place appropriate support strategies, which will be monitored and reviewed.
+Advice will be sought from external agencies such as the Hertfordshire therapeutic Thinking Leads, Child Protection School Liaison Officers (CPSLO) or PALMS etc. where necessary to assist with putting in place appropriate support strategies, which will be monitored and reviewed.

-Depending on the severity of the incident, the Executive Head and Heads of School may decide to issue a fixed-term or permanent exclusion.
-For more information please see the Exclusionspolicy.
+Depending on the severity of the incident, the Executive Head and Heads of School may decide to issue a suspension (fixed-term exclusion) or permanent exclusion.
+For more information please see the Exclusions policy.

-7.3.
-Physical Intervention and Restrictive Physical Intervention
+8. Physical Intervention and Restrictive Physical Intervention

-Section 93 of the Education and Inspections Act 2006 enables school staff to use such force asis reasonable in the circumstances to prevent a Pupil from doing, or continuing to do, any of the following:
+Section 93 of the Education and Inspections Act 2006 enables school staff to use such force as is reasonable in the circumstances to prevent a Pupil from doing, or continuing to do, any of the following: